 \section{Introduction}

+Emphasis plays a key role in communication by highlighting important parts of dialogue.
+Recognizing these emphatic cues is crucial for achieving natural interactions, as they help reinforce intentions, and express nuances essential for understanding conversations.
+For instance, altering the emphasis in the sentence \textit{I never said he stole my bag} from \textit{he} to \textit{my} can drastically change its meaning.
+Emphasis can be represented in various ways, such as quotation marks, bold text, italics, capitalization, and underlining.

-Large Language Models (LLMs)\citep{llm, llama, gpt4} have revolutionized natural language processing by using extensive unlabeled text data.
-They generate and understand natural language accurately, capturing nuances and complex relationships, and are widely used in applications such as dialogue systems and virtual assistants.
-Despite their capabilities, the ability of LLMs to grasp the \textit{subtle nuances and complex meanings conveyed through ``\textbf{emphasis}" in human dialogue remains unclear}.
-Emphasis is a critical component in human dialogue, used to highlight important information and intentions.
-For instance, altering the emphasis in the sentence ``I never said he stole my bag" from ``he" to ``my" can drastically change its meaning.
-Understanding such nuances is essential for LLMs to effectively communicate with humans.
+Large Language Models (LLMs)~\citep{llm, llama, gpt4} have revolutionized natural language processing by leveraging vast amounts of unlabeled text data.
+They can generate and understand natural language accurately, capturing nuances and complex relationships.
+As a result, LLMs are widely used in applications such as dialogue systems and virtual assistants.
+Despite their capabilities, the ability of LLMs to grasp the \textit{subtle nuances and complex meanings conveyed through \textbf{emphasis} in human dialogue remains unclear}.

-To address this gap, we introduce a novel benchmark evaluation dataset, \textbf{Emphasized-Talk}, featuring real dialogue samples with annotations that capture the implications of emphasis interpreted by humans.
-Emphasized-Talk contains the same dialogue context and the same current turn sentence in different emphasized words or phrases.
-This dataset is designed to test whether the LLMs can accurately understand the meaning and intention of emphasis in dialogue.
-Our study includes both open-sourced and commercial LLMs of varying sizes to provide a comprehensive analysis of current capabilities and limitations.
+To address this gap, we introduce a novel benchmark evaluation dataset, \textbf{Emphasized-Talk}, which features real dialogue samples with annotations capturing the implications of emphasis as interpreted by humans.
+Emphasized-Talk includes the same dialogue context and current sentence but with different words or phrases emphasized.
+This dataset is designed to test whether LLMs can accurately understand the meaning and intention behind emphasis in dialogue.
+Note that in this work, we use \texttt{quotation mark} ("") to highlight the emphasis in text sentences.
+Our study includes both open-sourced and commercial LLMs of varying sizes to provide a comprehensive analysis of their current capabilities and limitations.

-Furthermore, we propose an automatic evaluation method that utilizes the capabilities of GPT-4~\cite{gpt4} to assess the performance of these models.
+Furthermore, we propose an automatic evaluation method that leverages the capabilities of GPT-4~\cite{gpt4} to assess the performance of these models.
 By comparing various automatic evaluation methods, we find that GPT-4's evaluations correlate well with human evaluation scores.
 Our findings indicate that open-source LLMs generally struggle to understand the implications of emphasized sentences.
-While commercial LLMs perform better, there remains room for improvement in their comprehension of emphasized text.
+While commercial LLMs perform better, there is still room for improvement in their comprehension of emphasized text.